dani832m/toucan-library/README.md

 #### Flying Noisy Toucan

 - Press CTRL + ALT + T and a noisy toucan will fly from the right to the left side of the screen.
+Please don't shoot it!

 #### ASCII art in the console